 Supporting Caitlyn's school ready transition

-Georgina Jones is an outstanding childminder and PACEY Local Facilitator in Hampshire.
+Georgina Jones is an outstanding childminder and PACEY Champion in Hampshire.
 She has been looking after Caitlyn for three years.
 Here she talks us through her time with Caitlyn preparing for school.

 Caitlyn had her second school visit today.
 After dressing up in the Red Arrows red suit I asked her if she knew about the Red Arrows.
 Caitlyn replied yes, "I'm going to their school."
 She then engaged in some pretend play using planes and helicopters - an air show with her two friends aged 2 and 3.